bespinian/serverless-workshop/README.md

    aws logs describe-log-streams --log-group-name "/aws/lambda/my-function-cli-${AWSUSER}"
    ```

 1. Inspect the log events of the log stream.
-You might have to escape some characters in the value passed in `--log-stream-name` eg. `$LATEST` should be `\$LATEST`
+You might have to escape some characters in the value passed in `--log-stream-name` e.g. `$LATEST` should be `\$LATEST`

    ```shell
    aws logs get-log-events --log-group-name "/aws/lambda/my-function-cli-${AWSUSER}" --log-stream-name=<name of latest log stream>